-For each The permittee must submit a The report must contain The permittee must submit the report §63.6650(d).
-If there were periods during which the CMS, including CEMS and CPMS, was out-of-control, as specified in 40CFR§63.8(c)(7), the information in 40CFR§63.6650(e); or c.
-If the permittee had a malfunction during the reporting period, the information in §63.6650(c)(4). i.
+For each The permittee must submit a The report must contain The permittee must submit the report malfunction during the i.
 Semiannually according to the requirements in 40CFR§63.6650(b).
+40CFR§63.6650(e); or c.
+If the permittee had a to the requirements